 mcdowellespinosa has been recognized nationally and internationally by the Architectural League of New York, the Institute for Advanced Architecture of Catalonia, Museum of Modern Art in NYC, Pamphlet Architecture, the Hong Kong Institute of Architects, and the Chicago Architecture Foundation.

 Espinosa received a Master of Architecture degree from Columbia University's Graduate School of Architecture, Planning and Preservation in 2009, a Bachelor of Science degree in Architecture from Lawrence Technological University in 2006, and a Bachelor of Science in Biology with a focus in Kinesiology and Psychology from Indiana University in 2001.
 At GSAPP, she was awarded the New York Society of Architects' Matthew del Gaudio Award for Excellence in Total Design and the Lucille Smyser Lowenfish Memorial Prize.
-Currently she is a Strauch Visiting Critic, focusing on issues of sustainability and environmental impact within the field of design at the Cornell University College of Architecture, Art and Planning.
-She is also an Associate Architect at Steven Holl Architects as the Project Architect for the Glassell School of Art at the Museum of Fine Arts Houston in Houston, Texas and the University of Iowa School of Art and Art History's Visual Arts Building in Iowa City, Iowa.
+Prior to teaching, Espinosa was an Associate Architect at Steven Holl Architects as the Project Architect for the Glassell School of Art at the Museum of Fine Arts Houston in Houston, Texas and the University of Iowa School of Art and Art History's Visual Arts Building in Iowa City, Iowa.

 Espinosa's research resides in material exploration, particularly through the reuse of ordinary materials via unconventional processes and techniques.
 The spatial outcomes are unexpected, challenging pre-existing notions of space.
 Her interest seeks to explore the sensorial and perceptual contexts and exploits the synthesis of traditional architectural systems and tools with emergent digital technologies.